Workshops

 I strive to support and inspire those who work with children to continue to grow their knowledge and skills in a safe and comfortable environment.
 I offer a variety of workshops for all types of centres and groups.
 I believe in honest conversations and open dialogue in the groups.

-I want to provide an atmosphere that the participants feel safe enough to ask questions and share their opinions.
-We all learn in different ways and every time we have an opportunity to network and talk with each other and we all come with a variety of experiences.
+I want to provide an atmosphere where the participants feel safe enough to ask questions and share their opinions.
+We all learn in different ways, and every time we have an opportunity to network and talk with each other and we all come with a variety of experiences.
 Workshops are great opportunities to talk, share and realize others are experiencing the same issues as we are.

 The following are workshop topics we can explore